Aging is kind of a bummer, am I right?

 Stay with me, here!
 We know you are tired of hearing that you need to eat more fruits and vegetables, but you really need to get more fruits and veggies into your diet!
 If not for your waistline, at the very least eat them to support healthy, clear, and younger-looking skin.

-Low-glycemic produce is truly the ultimate food for acne free skin and a better complexion.
+Low-glycemic foods are truly the ultimate solution if you want to achieve acne-free skin and a better complexion.
 A wide variety of fruits and veggies in your diet on a regular basis will ensure you are fueling your body with foods that are high in antioxidants.
 These nutrients are essentially your internal front-line defense against an army of free radicals.
-Board-certified dermatologist Heather Woolery Lloyd, MD says that peer-reviewed research has shown that a diet rich in antioxidants can result in a “younger-looking” complexion.2
+Even board-certified dermatologist Heather Woolery Lloyd, MD says that peer-reviewed research has shown that a diet rich in antioxidants can result in a “younger-looking” complexion.2

 That’s because free radicals are the bad guys.
 Without getting too geeky here, free radicals are the result of oxidative stress.
 They like to bust up our normal, healthy dermal cells and make a bit of a mess.
 And, they especially like to attack your natural collagen.